Optimizing Jack's Car Rental

 where

 Next, lets further simplify the transition probability.
-Like first two terms in the above equation for the expected reward, the transition probability depends on $N_1, N_2, a$ only as
+Like first two terms in the above equation for the expected reward, the transition probability depends on

 Implementation